Sorenon/Action-System/docs/Binding Layouts.md

 Using the external mapping tool users will be able to export their Binding Layouts to KDL? files.
 Likewise users will be able to import Binding Layouts.

 See [[Conversion#Binding Layout Conversion]]

+## Quick Settings
+When creating a Binding Layout the developer can add user adjustable variables called Quick Settings.
+Quick settings make it easier for users to adjust sensitivity or enable / disable certain bindings, such as Gyro Controls.